6.3 Heating system

 The document replicates guidance published in support of building standards elsewhere in the UK and supports standardisation of the specification and expected performance of fixed building services throughout the UK.
 The guidance applies to new systems and replacement, in whole or in part, of existing systems.
 It also addresses improvement work to existing systems as a consequence of replacing components.

 Clause 6.3.2 provides information on situations not addressed in that document.

-Older buildings - in many cases heating system improvements to historic buildings will be more feasible than any other energy efficiency measures, for example improving wall insulation.
+Historic, listed or traditional buildings - in many cases heating system improvements to historic, listed or traditional buildings will be more feasible than other energy efficiency measures such as improving wall insulation.
 Where this is the case, systems which go beyond these minimum backstop levels may help offset the deficiency in other areas of energy efficiency and carbon dioxide emissions.

 As a conservatory which is heated will be inefficient in energy terms, the general guidance to occupiers is that they should be heated as little as possible.
 In view of the fact that heating is often desired particularly at the start and end of the heating season, any conservatory with heating installed should have controls that regulate it from the rest of the dwelling e.g. a thermostatic radiator valve (TRV) to each radiator.